 When it comes to Australia, it’s absolutely inseparable sunlight 和 beach!

 There are more than 11,781 beaches across Australia!
 And many beaches are on the list of the most beautiful beaches in the world, always at the top of the list every year

-Abundant water activities have become Australian national sports: surfing, sailing, diving, or jet flying... all of them
+Abundant water activities have become the national sports of Australians: surfing, sailing, diving, or jet flying... all of them.

 But with the beach of Miaoman, But it is also a "shark" machine everywhere...!

 According to statistics, only the east coast of Australia, There are 5,500 or even as high as 12,800 sharks hidden!
 Among them, 1/5 are active adult great white sharks, waiting for you to prey and go to the beach to play!